Mining for Actionable Analytics: Your 2019 SAS Global Forum Session Guide

 Research on 74 global companies uncovered a positive association between analytics maturity and financial performance.
 Those in the fourth stage of the analytics maturity model ranked higher in “Top Company” lists than their counterparts in levels two and three.
 In a recent study, Gartner said they would classify 87% of companies in the lower stages of maturity.
 If there is a stronger correlation between performance and analytics, why aren’t more companies focused on transformation?
 What is causing the inability to be successful in an internal program?

 In this session, we address the factors that prevent organizations from being successful with their analytics strategies.
-It is a multi-faceted issue that crosses employee data literacy and skills engagement, ability to use data successfully, and an overall lack of strategy.
+It is a multi-faceted issue that crosses employee data literacy and skills engagement, the ability to use data successfully, and an overall lack of strategy.
 You will learn the common obstacles that deter companies from making meaningful progress.
 You will also learn the strategies for success used by other companies.

 The primary issue with typical Anti-Money Laundering (AML) cycles is the amount of time wasted from investigating low priority alerts generated through the classic scenario-based monitoring techniques that lead to a plethora of false positives.
 Industry analysts estimate that as much as 95% of AML alerts turn out to be false-positives.
 Using the power of SAS Viya, specifically VDMML, financial institutions can find new levels of efficiency in the AML/BSA cycle.